zucumber/IMSEI/README.md

 IMSEI
 =========

-Easy and smart inventory management system for institutional
+Easy and smart inventory management system for Kindergarten, Tution Center, School, College and Institution